 Martin Eberlen (bn.
 Martin Richardson, 1984) is a London based documentary photographer, visual artist, writer and journalist, and teacher in training.
 Martin graduated with a distinction from the MA Photojournalism and Documentary Photography course at London College of Communication, in 2018.
-Prior to his MA he had been photographing portraits and events professionally since graduating from his BA in 2009.
+Prior to his MA he had been photographing portraits professionally since graduating from his BA in 2009.

 In 2019, Martin joined the Teach First programme, in partnership with University College London, Institute of Education.
 For two years Martin will train to become a teacher, gaining a PGDE in Design & Technology by 2021.
 Martin will teach at Harris Academy, Orpington.